I welcome the Minister of State, Deputy Doyle.

-I thank the Cathaoirleach for the opportunity to raise this important matter and I thank the Minister for taking the time to come here to deal with it.
+I thank the Cathaoirleach for giving me the opportunity to raise this important matter and the Minister for taking the time to come here to deal with it.

-This issue, which is already in the public domain, arises out of the judgment in the case of Rebecca Carter.
-Ms Carter took proceedings in the High Court to ensure that she did not lose out on a place in veterinary college owing to a totting-up error on a leaving certification examination paper.
+This issue which is already in the public domain arises out of the judgment in the case of Rebecca Carter.
+Ms Carter took proceedings in the High Court to ensure she did not lose out on a place in veterinary college owing to a totting up error on a leaving certification examination paper.
 While she was successful, she missed a number of weeks of the course.
 As a parent of children who have sat the leaving certificate examination and of others who have yet to sit it, I understand the pressures involved.
 For students who sat the leaving certification examination this year, the results were issued on 15 August 2018 - five days prior to the first round of offers of third-level places on 20 August.
 The second round of offers took place on 29 August.
-Mr. Justice Richard Humphreys, who, I understand, will soon hand down a written judgment in the case of Ms Carter, has asked that this process be reviewed and amended before the examinations next year.
+Mr. Justice Richard Humphreys who, I understand, will soon hand down a written judgment in the case of Ms Carter has asked that this process be reviewed and amended before the examinations next year.

-What is the position regard, totting-up errors similar to those which occurred in Rebecca Carter's case?
+What is the position regard on totting up errors similar to those which occurred in Rebecca Carter's case?
 This is about real lives.
-Of the 55,400 students who sat the leaving certificate examination this year, 5,200 appealed their results and 1,400, or 15%, received upgrades, 400 of whom were offered places on other courses.
+Of the 55,400 students who sat the leaving certificate examinations this year, 5,200 appealed their results and 1,400, or 15%, received upgrades, 400 of whom were offered places on other courses.

 There is the possibility for rectification, which happens immediately.
 However, rectification, as I understand it, is only allowed by the SEC where it is a figure added up on the front of the script.
-If there are issues inside in respect of one question being weighed against another question the SEC does not regard these as a simple addition in this sense because there can be revisions in the course of quality control of correction that can result in changes, so if it is at that detailed level within the script, a full examination of the script can be required.
-The SEC is an independent body so it is obviously for it to decide that and not for a Minister to issue a diktat.
+If there are issues inside in respect of one question being weighed against another question the SEC does not regard these as a simple addition in this sense because there can be revisions in the course of quality control of correction that can result in changes.
+Therefore, if it is at that detailed level within the script, a full examination of the script can be required.
+As the SEC is an independent body, it is obviously for it to decide and not for a Minister to issue a diktat.
 The SEC has a simplified procedure for rectification where it is a totting error.
 In the other cases, it has the procedure the Senator mentioned.

 Is that for the current year?